erdos/erdos.github.io/_posts/2016-05-18-clojure-collections-2.markdown

 ### Modify

 Use the `assoc` function to associate a new value with a given key.
+The result of the function call is a new copy of the parameter with a value replaced.
+The original map is kept intact.